A traditional recipe which hasn’t yet lost it’s identity, one of my family favorites…

 - This is a complete meal and you don’t need anything to go with this.

-PS: This dish tastes better the next day, refrigerate any leftovers and feel the difference in the taste.
+PS: This dish tastes better the next day, refrigerate any leftovers and warm it up before serving, tastes absolutely delish.

 Tips:

-- Chakkoli tastes even more better when made with shrimp or prawns.
+- Chakkoli tastes even better when made with shrimp or prawns.

-- Don’t avoid the final seasoning with fried onions and curry leaves, this enhances the taste of the chakkoli greatly.
+- Don’t avoid the final seasoning with fried onions and curry leaves, this will greatly enhance the taste of the chakkoli

 - Water- 3 cups